BU-Spark/ml-spare-it-contamination/1.ProjectOutline/README.md

 - [x] AI Image Generation Exploration: Implement advanced image AI models to generate high-quality synthetic images for testing and for easier classification of the real images (Flux 1, SAM)

-- [x] ML Pipeline Enhancements: Research and use open-source tools to improve precision and mAP values in segmentation models, focusing on the accuracy of classification.
+- [x] ML Pipeline Enhancements: Research and use open-source tools to improve precision and mAP values of the existing object detection model, focusing on the accuracy of classification.

 - [x] Front-End Enhancement: Host and Update the front-end platform to both be more user-friendly and  reflect the improved data labeling and AI image generation features.